 For lower middle market companies ($1 - $25 million in revenue), your broker will likely use the Double Lehman pricing model.

-For middle market companies, ($25+ million in revenue), you will probably be charged a simple percentage between 1% -5%.
+For middle market companies, ($25+ million in revenue), brokerage firms will typically use a flat percentage of the purchase price.